 Others cannot tolerate topical gluten exposure due to allergy or skin sensitivity.
 More recent studies have even shown that conditions such as eczema may be exasperated by gluten.

 Dermatitis Herpetiformis is also known by other names such as Duhring’s disease or DH.
 Most people with DH also have Celiac disease.
 In DH, you experience a similar autoimmune response as you do with Celiac Disease, but it shows up on your skin as a painful rash with blisters.

 If you’re someone who may need gluten-free skin care, keep reading for how to read skin care labels to identify possible sources of gluten AND for recommended gluten-free skin care products!

 **Did you know there’s even gluten in toothpaste??
 Click here for a gluten-free toothpaste brand list!

-How do I Find Gluten in Skin Care?
+How do I Find Gluten in Beauty Products?

 Reading skin care labels to locate gluten-containing ingredients is beyond difficult.
 There are just so many complicated ingredient names that are derived from gluten containing grains.

 Some of the more common ingredients used in manufacturing skin care that contain gluten are: